 ...The E-Class gets a new stereo with a six-disc CD/DVD changer, more colorful graphics, iPod/MP3 media interface and a hard drive for the navigation system and for storing music.
 12-speaker Harman Kardon stereo Moonroof Power liftgate (wagon) Hands-free phone connectivity Under the Hood The E-Class has several powertrain options, including a V-6, a V-8 and a clean-diesel engine.
 210-horsepower, turbo-diesel 3.0-liter V-6 (400 pounds-feet of torque) 268-hp, 3.5-liter V-6 (258 pounds-feet of torque) 382-hp, 5.5-liter V-8 (391 pounds-feet of torque) 507-hp, 6.2-liter V-8 (465 pounds-feet of...

 If you haven't been keeping pace with AMG lately, you might not know that all E Class AMG models will be all-wheel drive in the U.S. soon.
-A new, higher-performance S-Model...
-May 28, 2013 by Nelson Ireson
+A new, higher-performance S-Model... read more May 28, 2013 by Nelson Ireson

-Following the launch of the updated 2014 Mercedes-Benz E Class range earlier in the year, the German automaker has now presented the unique long-wheelbase version of the car...
-April 23, 2013 by Viknesh Vijayenthiran
+Following the launch of the updated 2014 Mercedes-Benz E Class range earlier in the year, the German automaker has now presented the unique long-wheelbase version of the car... read more April 23, 2013 by Viknesh Vijayenthiran